Na Pali Coast, Kauai, Hawaii

 |Kalalau Beach||11 miles|

 Hiking the first section of the Kalalau Trail to Hanakapi’ai Beach is a moderate day-trip that most can do if the heat and humidity are bearable.
 These first 2 miles are the easiest with more difficult terrain if you continue on past the Hanakapi’ai Valley.
 While hiking along this section of trail, you will mainly pass through wet jungle terrain.
 If it has rained recently, the entire backpacking trail can be very muddy and slippery.
 In addition, the trail crosses many small streams throughout the 11 mile trek.
-These provide fresh water sources, but purification is still recommended.
+These provide fresh water sources, but purification is still necessary.
 Once entering the Hanakapi’ai Valley, you will need to cross a small river flowing down the mountains into the ocean.
 If rain has been in the forecast, use caution when crossing the river as it could be running high.
 Hanakapi’ai Beach is a beautiful sight, although swimming is not recommended as the posted warning sign announces.
 Surf and rip currents are variable and often treacherous and are only worse in winter.
-If a swim to cool down is necessary, the best idea is to hike the 2 miles up the valley to Hanakapi’ai Falls.
-This unmaintained trail can be difficult because of the numerous stream crossings, muddy conditions and boulder jumping.
-Hiking to the falls should only be hiked in good weather to avoid dangerous flash floods and falling rocks from the waterfall.
-Although it’s an optional side trip, the waterfall provides hikers with pleasant views and a nice swimming spot.
+If a swim to cool down is necessary, the best idea is to hike 2 miles up the valley to Hanakapi’ai Falls.
+This unmaintained trail can be difficult, however, due to the numerous stream crossings, muddy conditions and boulder jumping.
+Hiking to the falls should only be done in good weather to avoid dangerous flash floods and falling rocks from the waterfall.
+Although it’s an optional side trip, the waterfall provides visitors with pleasant views and a serene swimming spot.